-Join us for a special celebration of the museum's collections!
+In May 2018, we invited the community to join us for a special celebration of the

-Learn about the legacy of Brina Kessel, who has endowed the museum with one of the largest gifts in the history of the university.
-Find out how our collections are connected.
-See objects and specimens.
-Meet the curators.
-And much more at this FREE EVENT!
+museum's collections!
+Visitors learned about the legacy of Brina Kessel, who has endowed the museum with one of the largest gifts in the history of the university.

 THE LEGACY OF BRINA KESSEL